pavitravarsh/Crypto_algo/README.md

 | Route Cipher            | ✅ Done  | Transposition cipher that writes plaintext in a grid. |
 | Myszkowski Cipher       | ✅ Done  | Transposition cipher using repeating-key keyword. |

-## 🧠 How to Use

-Each cipher is contained in its own Python file for modularity.
-You can run any script directly using Python:

 ```bash
 python ceasar_cipher.py